OpenMendel/PGENFiles.jl/docs/src/PGEN_description.md

 ### Variant record

 Each variant record starts with the main track for unphased biallelic hard-call genotypes, followed by the ten optional tracks:
-1. Multiallelic hard-calls
+1. Multiallelic hard-calls (not implemented, will error)
-2. Hardcall-phase information
+2. Hardcall-phase information (not implmented, skipped)
 3. Biallelic dosage existence
 4. Biallelic dosage values
-5. Multiallelic dosage existence
+5. Multiallelic dosage existence (not implmented, spec is not complete, not read)
-6. Multiallelic dosage values
+6. Multiallelic dosage values (not implmented, spec is not complete, not read)
-7. Biallelic phased-dosage existence
+7. Biallelic phased-dosage existence (not implemented, not read)
-8. Biallelic phased-dosage values
+8. Biallelic phased-dosage values (not implemented, not read)
-9. Multiallelic phased-dosage existence
+9. Multiallelic phased-dosage existence (not implmented, spec is not complete, not read)
-10. Multiallelic phased-dosage values
+10. Multiallelic phased-dosage values (not implmented, spec is not complete, not read)

 ### Difflists
 Many genotypes and dosages are compressed in a __difflist__.
 It is designed to represent a sparse list of differences from something else.
 It does so in a manner that is compact, and supports fast checking of whether a specific sample ID is in the list.
 Struct for difflist is in the struct `DiffList`.
+It optionally contains genotype values for the samples listed.

 ### Main track

-Each genotype is represented in two-bit little-endian ordering: e.g., the for the two bytes of `0x1b 0xd8` for 8 samples:
+Each genotype is represented in two-bit little-endian: e.g., the for the two bytes of `0x1b 0xd8` for 8 samples:

 ```
 byte 1         byte 2